nick-fournier/MMLOS/docs/Proposed Bicycle Intersection LOS calculation.md

 $$
 where $P(Y_0)$ = 0.

-### C: Determine two-stage Left Turn Delay
+### B: Determine two-stage Left Turn Delay

 For two-stage left turns, two situations can occur:
-- A bicycle arrives at the first stage during a green phase.
+- A bicycle arrives during a green phase at the first stage.
 The delay is the average remaining green time from the first approach before the signal changes, plus a startup time.
 - A bicycle arrives at the first stage during a red phase.
 The delay is the average remaining red time in the first approach plus the entire red time in the second approach, plus two startup times.

 Assuming bicycles arrive randomly at the first approach, the total two-stage left turn delay is then calculated as the sum of the product of the delay and proportion of bicycles arriving in each case, expressed as: